Yureien/Monika-Bot/README.md

 * Table flip/unflip (/table flip|unflip)
 * Shrug (/shrug)
 * Credits (/credits)
+* Regex (This is not a command.
+It is like s/<regex text>/<replaced text>.
+To use this, reply to a message with this syntax.
+TODO: Add example here.)
+TODO: Add examples.

 ## Donate
 If this bot is widely used, it may slow down.
 I am currently using Heroku to host this app.
 You can [donate](http://sohamsen.me/#donate) me some money if you want this bot to be available without delays 24*7 :)